If you work with text, there is an easy way to run spell check in Google Sheets to take care of the misspelled words.

 Now this is a small dataset, but if you have a lot of text, manually scanning for misspelled words would be time-consuming and prone to errors.
 Google Sheets spell check makes it much simpler.

 Here are the steps to run spell check in Google Sheets:

 - Select the data on which you want to run the spell check.
 If you want to run it for the entire sheet, click on the square at the top left of the sheet cells area.

 - Go to Tools –> Spelling.

 - This would run the Spell Check and if it finds any misspelled words, it opens the Spell Check dialog box as shown below.

 - In this Spell Check dialog box, you have the following options:

 - Change the highlighted instance of the misspelled word.
-If there are more than one occurrence of this word, you can check all the occurrences and correct it by selecting Change All.
+If there is more than one occurrence of this word, you can check all the occurrences and correct them by selecting Change All.